inspec/train/docs/plugins.md

 This will return a class and cache the client object accordingly if caching is enabled.
 You can call this from a inspec resource by calling `inspec.backend.aws_client(AWS::TEST::CLASS)`.

-#### local?

-This flag helps Train decide what detection to use for OS based platforms.
-This should be set to `true` if your transport target resides in the same instance you are running train from.
-This setting is not needed for API transports or transports that do not use platform detection.

 #### platform

 `platform` is called when InSpec is trying to detect the platform (OS family, etc).
 We recommend that you implement platform in a separate Module, and include it.